Faculty of PE and Performing Arts

 Qualification PE

-The OCR Level 1/Level 2 Cambridge National in Sport Science is aimed at students aged 14-16 years and will develop knowledge, understanding and practical skills that can be used in the Exercise, Physical Activity, Sport and Health sector.
+The OCR Level 1/Level 2 Cambridge National in Sport Studies is aimed at students aged 14-16 years and will develop knowledge, understanding and practical skills that can be used in the Exercise, Physical Activity, Sport and Health sector.

 At the start of Y10, students will have been given the opportunity to choose some of their GCSE qualifications in 3 different option blocks.
-We currently offer the OCR Level 2 Cambridge National in Sport Science which equates to a full GCSE qualification.
+We currently offer the OCR Level 2 Cambridge National in Sport Studies which equates to a full GCSE qualification.
 This qualification enables learners of all abilities to develop the knowledge and skills required to progress into a career in the sports industry as well as providing them with a science-based background for qualifications at level 3.
 All students can make progress in this qualification set against their own personal targets for achievement.

-This qualification will complement other learning that you’re completing for GCSEs or vocational qualifications at Key Stage 4 and help to prepare you for further study, apprenticeships or employment.
+This qualification will complement other learning that you’re completing for GCSEs or vocational qualifications at Key Stage 4 and help to prepare you for further study, Apprenticeships or employment.

 You may be interested in this if you want an engaging qualification where you will use your learning in practical, real-life situations, such as:

-The units taught are as follows:
+The units currently taught are as follows:

 Y10